cmci/HTManalysisCourse/CentreCourseProtocol.md

 ## Workflow: Python Primer

+Jython is Java-implemented Python, allowing us to access Java classes in Python syntax.
+To write Jython scripts in Fiji, we use Script Editor.

+	[File > New > Script]

+This command launches the editor and a new script file.

+Script Editor has ist own menu, and one of them is

+	[Language > Python]

+To set the language to Python (Jython).

+ The editor has two panels.
+Upper one is the input field, and the lower one is the output field.
+Output field has two types, standard output and error output.
+You could toggle this by clicking "error" or "output".

-We do this interactively.
-Below is a list of Python funtions we conver.
+We learn the basics of Python commands interactively.
+Below is a list of Python funtions we go over.

 ````
 print